JetBrains/teamcity-documentation/topics/inspections.md

 <warning>

-When this option is selected, the process of opening and saving the build runner settings may become time\-consuming, because it involves loading and parsing all project module files.
+When this option is selected, the process of opening and saving the build runner settings may become time-consuming, because it involves loading and parsing all project module files.
 </warning>